Kheer Recipe | Rice Kheer Recipe

 Caramel Crunch Trifle

-Step-by-Step Instructions with Pictures
+Step-By-Step Instructions With Pictures

 1. Begin by soaking rice in hot water for about 30 minutes.
 Thoroughly rinse the rice, till the water flows clear.

 1. In a pan, boil the soaked rice in water until it is cooked but still slightly firm.
 After removing any extra water, set the rice aside.
+I have used tota (broken grain) rice so I didn’t blend them in a blender into fine consistency.
+But if you use basmati or sella rice, do not forget to blend them after boiling (add half cup milk to blend smoothly) for smooth consistency.

 1. In a separate pan, heat milk over medium heat.
 Add saffron strands, crushed cardamom pods, and crushed almonds and pistachio.
 Allow the milk to come to a boil.